anoukvanzwieten/GUTS_preprocessing_pipeline/README.md

-This is the Github for the GUTS preprocessing pipeline
+Notes for the GUTS preprocessing pipeline